atelich139/InvoiceDemo/README.md

 - Invoice fades into nothing as the user holds down the button to give another level of feedback.

 ## Filtering
+- The filter button is 'intelligent' as it only allows filtering of the type of invoices that are in the user's list.
+- Supports a quick action to clear the filter.
+If a user presses, holds, and drags off of the button; the filter is cleared.

 ## Loging In